-Achieving compliance requires actions and events fall within the boundaries of best practices and legal regulatory, this involves process of seven steps that an organization can use as a road map to achieve due diligence for its EHR specification when implemented [13].
+Compliance involves ensuring that actions and events fall within the boundaries of best practices and legal regulatory and relevant certification requirements for the healthcare organization of interest.
+The overall process involves seven steps that an organization can use as a road map for due diligence for its specific EHR implementation [13].
 Identifying compliance gaps is the fifth step in the due diligence process.
 In the testing reported here, compliance gaps (i.e., those items scoring zero in Tables 1-4) were identified.
-In accordance with the American Health Information Management Association's (AHIMA) 2005 practice brief 'Maintaining a Legally Sound Health Record' [5], Trites and Gelzer [13] provide an account of the requirements for a compliance-capable EHR system.
-With respect to its audit functions, which are contained in Appendix 2 (it should be noted that several evaluation groupings besides audit functions are recommended to be assessed for full compliance capability including, amongst others: author, authentication, and timeliness; documentation principles; amendments; and documentation and coding [13]).
-The problems represented by the gaps found in this study were identified according to the requirements and options for mitigation that are assembled into five broad categories for use in mitigation evaluations [13]: 1.
+Compliance gaps should be mitigated in accordance with the American Health Information Management Association's (AHIMA) 2005 practice brief 'Maintaining a Legally Sound Health Record' [5], while also keeping the organization's internal policies and procedures in mind.
+Trites and Gelzer [13] provide an account of the requirements for a compliance-capable EHR system with respect to its audit functions, which are contained in Appendix 2 (it should be noted that several evaluation groupings besides audit functions are recommended to be assessed for full compliance capability including, amongst others: author, authentication, and timeliness; documentation principles; amendments; and documentation and coding [13]).
+The problems represented by the gaps found in this study were identified according to the requirements and options for mitigation which are assembled into five broad categories for use in mitigation evaluations [13]: 1.
 Mitigation not required, not applicable = NA; 2.
 Specific use requirements needed = SUR; 3.
 Enable, Constrain or Disable function required = ECD; 4.
 Augmentation Required-Automatic = ARA; and 5.
 Augmentation Required-Manual = ARM.
 In this study, most functions were found to be compliant, and mitigation for these items was therefore not required.
 Table 5 contains the mitigation report for the five items that scored zero in the evaluation of the audit functions, i.e. requiring some form of mitigation.
 In the case of the KAMC hospital, the results for these items indicate that the functions were not in evidence due to specific use requirements (SUR).
 These functionalities will be added by the hospital when phase II of the implementation of the EHR system has been completed.